 Import, clone, and manage the inventory of virtual machines to be used with NETLAB+.

-4. Click the Import Virtual Machines button.
+4. Click the Import Virtual Machines button located at the bottom of the list.

 5. Select the check box next to the virtual machines you had just deployed and click Import Selected Virtual Machines.